caelan-a/dds_interface/README.md

 ### How To Use

 #### Windows
-1. Run the project generation tool `create_project_with_dds.bat`.
+1. Use the project generation tool `create_project_with_dds.bat`.
 The project will be created in the user's current. directory
 ```
 ./scripts/create_project_with_dds.bat <project_name>
 ```